skacem/skacem.github.io/_posts/2021-09-07-Seaborn-Part2.md

 ---

-In this part of the tutorial, we will look at more advanced visualization techniques for exploring multivariate and complex data sets, including conditional small multiples and pairwise data relationships.
+In this part of the tutorial, we will look at more advanced visualization techniques for exploring multivariate and complex datasets, including conditional small multiples and pairwise data relationships.
 Namely, when exploring multidimensional data, it is useful to draw multiple instances of the same representation for different subsets of your data.
 This type of representation is also known as faceting and is related to the idea of small multiples.

 ## Faceting

-One powerful technique in data visualization, particularly when exploring multidimensional data sets, is to create multiple versions of the same plot with several subsets of that data alongside each other, sharing the same scale and axis.
+One powerful technique in data visualization, particularly when exploring multidimensional datasets, is to create multiple versions of the same plot with several subsets of that data alongside each other, sharing the same scale and axis.
 This allows a lot of information to be presented compactly and in a comparable way.

 <div class="imgcap">
 <img src="/assets/4/Horse_in_Motion.jpg" style="zoom:50%;" alt="The horse in motion by Eadweard Muybridge as one of the first small multiple technique"/>
 <div class="thecap"> The Horse in Motion by Eadweard Muybridge</div></div>

-It is related to the idea of ["small multiples"](https://en.wikipedia.org/wiki/Small_multiple) (also known as trellis or lattice) first introduced by Eadweard Muybridge and then popularized by Edward Tufte [1].
+It is related to the idea of ["small multiples"](https://en.wikipedia.org/wiki/Small_multiple) (also known as trellis or lattice) first introduced by Eadweard Muybridge, around 1880, and popularized by Edward Tufte [1].

 > At the heart of quantitative reasoning is a single question: *Compared to what?* Small multiple designs, multivariate and data bountiful, answer directly by visually enforcing comparisons of changes, of the differences among objects, of the scope of alternatives.
 For a wide range of problems in data presentation, small multiples are the best design solution. -- Edward Tufte, 1990